lisyarus/blog/_posts/2022-10-15-audio-mixing.md

 };
 {% endhighlight %}

 Its only function is `read` which reads the stream (whatever it means for a particular stream) and outputs no more than `count` samples into the `data` array, and returns the number of samples written.
 If the return value is less than `count`, the stream has ended and won't ever produce new samples, i.e. `read` will always return 0.
 For the case of 2 channels, `data[0]` and `data[1]` would be the first samples for the left & right channels respectively, `data[2]` and `data[3]` will be the next corresponding samples, and so on.
-I'll assume we have just a single channel in the rest of the article, for simplicity.
+I'll assume we have just a single channel in the rest of the article, for simplicity (the library properly works with 2-channel audio).

 So, to use a stream, we repeatedly ask it for new samples until it doesn't have any more.
 This is more or less what the engine's audio callback function does (plus a boring `float -> int16` conversion):